elasticpath/remarkable-oembed/README.md

 # Remarkable oEmbed Plugin

-This repository builds a plugin for [Rmarkable markdown parser](https://github.com/jonschlinkert/remarkable) that allows embedding external contents, e.g. videos, to Markdown documents.
+This repository builds a plugin for [Remarkable markdown parser](https://github.com/jonschlinkert/remarkable) that allows embedding external contents, e.g. videos, to Markdown documents.

 The plugin provides a custom Markdown syntax that can be used in Markdown document to embed external contents using a URL, like embedding an image.
 It expects external contents to be available from the provided URL following the [oEmbed specs](https://oembed.com/).